 I still feel to this day that if the Yankees did not sign Watson or make the Rupert Jones trade, Murcer would have put together a 25 homer, 100 RBI season for New York in 1980 as either a full-time outfielder or DH.
 And since Spencer was supposedly the best defensive first baseman in baseball who was coming off one of his best big league offensive seasons, why didn’t the Yankees just replace Chambliss with him instead of signing Watson?
 When they picked up Watson, that meant Spencer would not be the full-time first baseman and since he hit left-handed like Murcer, the two would be competing for swings as the Yankee’s DH.
 Spencer and Murcer still each hit 13 home runs that season and combined to drive in 100.

 Spencer’s Yankee career ended the following May, when he was traded to Oakland.
 He was born on July 29, 1946.
 I should also mention that that 1980 Yankee team did win 103 regular season games with the lineups Dick Howser put together.
+Jim Spencer suffered a heart attack and died at in February of 2002.
+He was just 54 years old at the time.

 Having been a Yankee fan for half a century, there were two seasons during that span I will always remember as being particularly depressing.
 There were years when New York lost more games and finished lower in the standings but the Yankee teams of both 1965 and 1989 surprised fans by their mediocrity and served as signals that the team was about to enter periods of darkness.